Willow-Inspired Quantum Computer Hybrid with Time Crystal Memory: The Next QI Computing

 - Scalability: By addressing both computational and memory challenges, this hybrid model paves the way for large-scale, practical quantum applications.

 Solfanelli et al. (2024) demonstrated that stabilizing time-crystalline responses on superconducting quantum computers becomes more feasible with increased interaction ranges, further supporting the viability of this hybrid approach.
+Wahl et al. (2024) added that TTCs introduce a dynamical perimeter law that provides a unique measure of topological robustness, offering unparalleled reliability for hybrid systems.

 Quantum Computing Time Crystals Memory Hybrid Applications